StrangeBeeCorp/docs/docs/thehive/installation/installation-guide-linux-standalone-server.md

 ### Step 5.2: Configure TheHive

 !!! info "Standalone server configuration"
     In this guide, we will configure TheHive for a standalone server, with all components hosted on a single server.
 This setup is suitable for testing and production environments.
-For cluster deployments, refer to [Setting up a Cluster with TheHive](deploying-a-cluster.md).
+For cluster deployments, refer to [Set Up a Cluster on Linux Systems](deploying-a-cluster.md#step-4-install-and-configure-thehive).

 1. Open the `/etc/thehive/application.conf` file using a text editor.